 Pink flush on cream ground.

-Not porcine pink, I promise.
-This is soft blush.
+The smash hit of the 2019 season.
+Armfuls and armfuls of the most beautiful blush.
+I cannot take my eyes of these.
+And not pink-pink, I promise.
+This is soft, elegant, beguiling.
 Early flowering and prolific, it’s a great flower to grow for weddings.
 Or for giving to someone who loves pigs.

 Strikingly unusual blue ripple.